Thug Life (soundtrack): Production

 Thug Life's soundtrack is composed by A. R. Rahman, in his third collaboration with Haasan after Indian (1996) and Thenali (2000); and nineteenth with Ratnam.

 The songs were written by Haasan, Siva Ananth, Rahman, Shuba, Karthik Netha, Paal Dabba, and thoughtsfornow.
 The songs were recorded during June—August 2024.
 Initially, it was reported that the soundtrack would have six songs.
 However, the makers announced that the film would have a total of eight songs and a reprise.

 Ratnam stated that the script initially needed only five songs, due to the audience's attention span having been reduced, but Rahman himself added four more songs.
 (Note: At 2:33.)
 Haasan stated the lyrics for the song, "Jinguchaa", were completed within an hour, and the song was produced in just a couple of hours.
 He also stated that the initial inspirations for the song came from Rahman, who provided the opening phrase and title "Jinguchaa", which led to the development of the rest of the lyrics.
 Rahman stated that the song replaced a previously approved track after he presented the new composition and phrase to Haasan, who agreed the change.
 Netha stated that Rahman suggested the title "Space Hero" and he translated it into Tamil, "Vinveli Nayaga", and wrote the lyrics starting from there to match the rhythm and tone of the track.
 Netha also stated that he wrote the lyrics for "Anju Vanna Poove", a lullaby that reflects a mother's love, with inspiration from his personal memories of his mother and son.

 Release

 Before the album's release, two of the songs—"Jinguchaa" and "Sugar Baby"—released as singles.

 The soundtrack was released on 24 May 2025.
 The album consisted of the aforementioned songs, along with "Muththa Mazhai", "Vinveli Nayaga", "Anju Vanna Poove", "O Maara", "Engayo", "Let's Play" and "Anju Vanna Poove (Reprise)".
+"Muththa Mazhai (Reprise)" was later included to the soundtrack after the live performance by Chinmayi at the audio launch received widespread critical acclaim and an urge from the audience to include it in the album.
 Although a song was sung by Sneha Shankar for the album, it was not released along with the album.